 We were incorporated in the State of Delaware in January 2018, and are headquartered in San Diego, California.
 In April 2019, we merged with Immanate Therapeutics Inc. (Immanate) with Kinnate Biopharma Inc. being the surviving entity.
 Both companies were previously under the common control of Fount Therapeutics, LLC (FTL).
 As the merged entities were under common control, the financial statements report the financial position, results of operations and cash flows of the companies as though the transfer of net assets and equity interests had occurred at inception on January 4, 2018.
 Fount Service Corp.
 (FSC), a subsidiary of FTL, historically provided management services and other services to us, either directly or via arrangements with third parties.
 These services included research and development and general and administrative functions, such as finance, audit, accounting, human resources, technology, facilities, and other management services necessary for our operations.
-Employees of FSC were subsequently hired by us, and the material agreements of FSC with third parties relating to the continuing services to be provided to us have been assigned to us or we have entered into new, direct agreements with such third parties and we no longer rely on FTL or FSC for such services.
+Employees of FSC were subsequently hired by us, and the material agreements of FSC with third parties relating to the continuing services to be provided to us have been assigned to us or we have entered into new, direct agreements with such third parties and we no longer rely on FTL or FSC for such services and, in November 2020, we terminated our agreement with FTL and FSC.
 Our research and development team is primarily based in San Diego, California, with a portion of our management team based in the San Francisco Bay Area.